 St. Kitts is the perfect island destination for nature lovers.
 You’ll find the best wonders here are underwater and in the jungles and tropical forests that thrive further inland.
 If you’re up to a 3,792-foot hike up Mount Liamuiga, you’ll be rewarded with breathtaking views of the surrounding land and sea.
 Prefer to take your adventure under the waves?
 There are plenty of incredible coral reefs located just offshore that are perfect for snorkeling and kayaking.
 And if you’re looking for a beach day that feels a world away from reality, hop on a thirty-minute ferry ride to St. Kitts’s sister island, Nevis, home to secluded golden-sand beaches and crystal-clear aquamarine waters.
 Take it from us — a stop in St. Kitts makes an unforgettable addition to your cruise from San Juan, Puerto Rico.

-How to get there: you can cruise to Basseterre, St. Kitts from San Juan on 7-night southern Caribbean sailings onboard Freedom of the Seas®, Empress of the Seas®, and Enchantment of the Seas®.
+How to get there: you can cruise to Basseterre, St. Kitts from San Juan on 7-night southern Caribbean sailings onboard Freedom of the Seas® and Enchantment of the Seas®.

 If you love snorkeling and diving, you should definitely make sure you pick a San Juan cruise that has Bonaire on the itinerary.
 This dazzling southern Caribbean isle is nicknamed “Diver’s Paradise” thanks to its abundance of dive sites (there are 86 at Bonaire Marine Park alone), and its many coral reefs also lure snorkelers from around the world.
 If you’re more of a land-loving explorer, head to Washington Slagbaii National Park, which encompasses more than a fifth of the island.
 You’ll find all kinds of landscapes here, from sweeping sepia-toned deserts to thick mangroves and placid lagoons.